Nat-FL/gale-shapley-matching/README.md

 validity_check.py: Contains 2 functions, one for checking validity of output, one for checking stability of matchings. exampleData.txt: File to be read into GS Algorithm.
-test-files: folder that contians example input and output files to check matcher and verifier
+test-files: folder that contians example input and output files to check matcher and verifier graph.py and Runtime.py files:used to compile a visual of our code's algorithm runtime

 ## Running the Matcher
 To generate a stable matching, run: